hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ### Run TorchServe Export to create .mar file

-Run the below command to export the Pytorch Checkpoint into a .mar file that is required for torchserve inference.
-Our Kserve InferenceService will automatically deploy a Pod with a docker image that support TorchServe inferencing.
+Run the below command to export the PyTorch checkpoint into a .mar file that is required for torchserve inference.
+The Kserve InferenceService will automatically deploy a Pod with a docker image that support TorchServe inferencing.

 ```cwl
 torch-model-archiver --model-name xview-fasterrcnn \